aws-redhat-gameday/coffeeshop-gitops/README.md

 ### Deployment

-Install the ArgoCD application to deploy the the `barista-node` and `coffeeshop-service` services and their dependencies (Kafka)
+Install the Argo CD application to deploy the `barista-node` and `coffeeshop-service` services and their dependencies (Kafka)

 Once the build phase is completed, run: